boyter/scc/README.md

 If you want to hack away feel free!
 PR's are accepted.
 Some things to keep in mind.
 If you want to change a language definition you need to update `languages.json` and then run `go generate` which will convert it into the `processor/constants.go` file.

 For all other changes ensure you run all tests before submitting.
 You can do so using `go test ./...`.
-However for maximum coverage please run `test-all.sh` which will run `gofmt`, unit tests, race detector and then all of the integration tests.
+However, for maximum coverage please run `test-all.sh` which will run `gofmt`, unit tests, race detector and then all of the integration tests.
 All of those must pass to ensure a stable release.

 ### API Support